MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsTeamsAIPolicy.md

 ## DESCRIPTION

+The new csTeamsAIPolicy will replace the existing enrollment settings in csTeamsMeetingPolicy, providing enhanced flexibility and control for Teams meeting administrators.
+Unlike the current single setting, EnrollUserOverride, which applies to both face and voice enrollment, the new policy introduces two distinct settings: EnrollFace and EnrollVoice.
+These can be individually set to Enabled or Disabled, offering more granular control over biometric enrollments.
+In addition to improving the management of face and voice data, the csTeamsAIPolicy is designed to support future AI-related settings in Teams, making it a scalable solution for evolving needs.

 This cmdlet applies an instance of the Teams AI policy to users or groups in a tenant.

 Passes in the `Identity` of the policy instance in the `PolicyName` parameter and the user identifier in the `Identity` parameter or the group name in the `Group` parameter.
 One of either `Identity` or `Group` needs to be passed.